QR Codes: Best. Practice. Ever.

 Mobile App vs. Mobile Website: Which, When, Why?

-Having worked with Nexaweb Technologies , who modernize enterprise live-data apps for secure Web access, and more recently with QVew on mobile/social campaigns for tourism, travel, entertainment and event marketing, we’ve learned some lessons that will keep you out of the weeds.
+Having worked with Nexaweb Technologies , who modernize legacy b2b enterprise apps for secure Web access and live transaction enablement, and with QVew on b2c mobile/social campaigns for tourism, travel, entertainment and event marketing, we’ve learned some lessons that will keep you out of the weeds.
 As usual, we’ve added some bonus links at the end of this article. ~Ed

 1. Audience

-If you find that an immersive brand experience is essential to convert customers and build loyalty, then the tighter integration offered by native apps for each device’s native features seems the best solution.
+If you find that an immersive brand experience is essential, to serve existing customers and tailor the experience to their needs, interests and account-based behavior, then the tighter integration offered by native apps for each device’s native features seems the best solution.

 Web apps, on the other hand, are far easier to distribute.
-They work on any device with a browser and require no download, so if your audience is broad and cannot be defined by socio-economic factors or a specific platform, a web app may be your best bet.
+Unlike native apps, which require you to market and distribute therm, Web apps work on any device with a browser and require no download, thus their distribution is more easily supported by the Web’s linking technology.
+So, if your audience is broad and cannot be defined by socio-economic factors or a specific platform, a web app may be your best bet.
 Another perk: HTML 5 has arrived just in time.
 HTML5 enables app-like performance such as embedded video, so it won’t matter whether your device uses Flash Player, QuickTime, or some other installed video player; HTML 5 doesn’t need those plugins to run video.
 As for cost: Web development talent is not as rare and costly as native app development talent, further cementing the budget-friendly appeal of Web apps.

 Distribution of Web based apps is much easier, because anyone can do a web search on any device, or click on a link, to immediately use your app.
 Native apps, by contrast, have to be downloaded, and you will need to spend some effort and resources to promote each native app and spur people to download your app.
-This is not a huge obstacle, but it’s a necessary one that doesn’t apply to mobile websites.
-This difference is becoming less of an issue, as technical advances have made the app download/install/update process more smooth.
+This is not a huge obstacle, especially with existing customers, but it’s a necessary one that doesn’t apply to mobile websites.
+This difference is becoming less of a technical issue and more of a pure marketing /distribution issue, as technical advances have made the app download/install/update process more smooth.

 2. Function and Purpose

 Ask: What will my App actually do?
-If you expect your app to make use of device features like GPS, phone, address book etc., then a native app is the way to go.
-Also, if you intend to engage your audience via games that work offline and only occasionally connect online, again a native app may be the better choice.
+If you expect your app to make use of device features like GPS, account info, etc., then a native app is the way to go.
+Also, if you intend to engage your audience via games that work offline and only occasionally connect online, again a native app is the better choice.

-If, on the other hand, you plan to simply host a user experience online, and require users to access data sources controlled by you via a Web server, then a web based app seems a better choice.
-A nice advantage of a Web based app is that you can completely and whimsically make daily changes to the user interface based on user requirements, and immediately those enhancements become available to all users when they access the URL of your Web app.
+If, on the other hand, you plan to simply host an information-gathering user experience online, and require users to access data sources controlled by you via a Web server, then a web based app seems a better choice.
+A nice advantage of a Web based app is that you can completely and whimsically make daily changes to the user interface and content, and even dynamically serve targeted content, and immediately those changes become available to your Web app visitor.

 3. Time

 If you want to get instant updates and enhancements in the hands of all users, and you contemplate frequent time-sensitive updates, then unquestionably a mobile website or web based app is for you.
-If, on the other hand, you contemplate a relatively stable app experience that deeply engages users, and you only have a few data sets you need to deploy, and you also require tight integration with device features (GPS, phone, address book etc.), then a native app solution seems more fitting.
+If, on the other hand, you contemplate a relatively stable app experience that deeply engages customers, and you have secure account information or a few data sets you need to deploy, and you also require tight integration with device features, then a native app solution seems more fitting.
 It’s also feasible to place some Web-like (HTML) components in a native app when Web performance is needed, resulting in a sort of hybrid app – part native app, part Website.

 4. Budget and Talent

 Chalk up another win for Web apps here.
 With a Web app, you only need one or two versions.
-A .mobi version may be necessary unless your main website is architected to re-format on-the-fly to fit any size screen (CSS can help there).
+A .mobi version may be necessary unless your main website is architected using, say, CSS, to re-format on-the-fly and fit any size screen.
 Web development talent is less scarce and expensive than native app development talent.
 By contrast, if you go the Native App route and need to create multiple device versions to reach various user audiences, expect a compounded cost of development, maintenance and upgrade, not to mention the coordination and management of uniform performance across all versions in your app portfolio.
 Only the most disciplined development teams can pull this off.

 Conclusion

-Along the continuum of user experience, native apps are killer.
-They can make use of a device’s native resources (hence their name) like geolocation, phone, camera, address book, etc. And they don’t require an online connection unless you want to offer some sort of group play or data interchange.
-The trade-off is that building a mobile app will cost you in terms of talent, lack of control over approval process and launch/update timelines in the app stores, and the effort and tooling needed for maintaining multiple versions for various devices.
+Along the continuum of user experience, native apps are killer – for now.
+They can make use of a device’s native resources (hence their name) like geolocation, phone, camera, address book, secure wallet, etc. And they don’t require an online connection unless you want to offer some sort of group play or data interchange.
+The trade-off is that building a mobile app will cost you in terms of talent, lack of control over approval process and launch/update timelines in the app stores, costs and time involved in marketing and distribution, and the effort and tooling needed to maintain multiple versions for various devices.

 Epilogue: Customers Have the Last Word